STAFF and TEACHING ARTISTS

-Ed Pazaneese is and Art Educator who has for many years been the director of the Families Learning Together Program at Spontaneous Celebrations in Jamaica Plain.
-He has taught for Dot Art in our school partnership program for several years and holds a degree in Art Education from Mass Art.
+Ed is and Art Educator who has for many years been the director of the Families Learning Together Program at Spontaneous Celebrations in Jamaica Plain.
+He has a degree in Early Childhood Education with a focus on Special Education.
+Ed has taught for Dot Art in our school partnership program for several years and also holds a degree in Art Education from Mass College Art.

 Dominique Denbow: Smith College, Northampton MA.
 Candidate for BA in Neuroscience.

 Miren Parkinson.
 Originally from Dorchester, and a former Dot Art student, Miren has been active in youth art programs in Boston such as Boston City Singers and Dot Art.
 She is a student at Boston Latin School.